shoui520/shoui520.github.io/docs/shouimethod.md

 Remember, do not use Japanese subtitles.
 They are a crutch.
 Neither real life or content in its untouched form has subtitles.
 So why keep such training wheels?

+Listening is a top-down, intuitive activity.
+You don't become a good listener by stopping to analyze everything.

 When listening, try to relate what you're hearing back to the real world.
 Mentally simulate output in your head while immersing.
 Try to think, *"How would I use what I am hearing right now myself?
 Could I put my own spin on this saying?"*
 Don't just mindlessly immerse, try to think about what the Japanese you're hearing is actually doing.
 Can you think of other instances where you heard this word / construction?
 Can you think of any ways what you are hearing right now differs from what you have heard in the past?